Skip to main content

 The command above creates a file system using the same database name and file system name with the object storage options provided.

-• --storage: Specifies the storage type, such ase oss and s3.
+• --storage: Specifies the storage type, such as oss or s3.

 • --bucket: Specifies the Endpoint address of the object storage.